What You Need to Know About Physical Scientist

 - Physical Scientist

-In 2016, there was an estimated number of 23,500 jobs in the United States for Physical Scientist.
+There were about 23,500 jobs for Physical Scientist in 2016 (in the United States).
 New jobs are being produced at a rate of 6.8% which is above the national average.
 The Bureau of Labor Statistics predicts 1,600 new jobs for Physical Scientist by 2026.
 The BLS estimates 2,000 yearly job openings in this field.

 The states with the most job growth for Physical Scientist are Nevada, Nebraska, and New Mexico.
 Watch out if you plan on working in Wyoming, West Virginia, or Tennessee.
 These states have the worst job growth for this type of profession.